 - Visitors will be able to exit the Museum through the Zamoiski East Entrance, Merrick Historic Entrance, and Wurtzburger School Entrance.

-From Wednesday, October 21 through Sunday, October 25, the following galleries and spaces will be open:
+From Wednesday, March 31 through Sunday, April 4, the following exhibitions and spaces will be open:

 - European Art Galleries